yktoo/infopi/README.md

     `sudo apt-get install python3-dateutil`

-3. Install `astral`:

-    `sudo pip3 install astral`

-4. Request an NS API key [here](https://apiportal.ns.nl/).
+3. Request an NS API key [here](https://apiportal.ns.nl/).
-5. Once you have the key, open the file `ns_api_key.sample.py`, update the properties and save it as `ns_api_key.py`.
+4. Once you have the key, open the file `ns_api_key.sample.py`, update the properties and save it as `ns_api_key.py`.
-6. Start the server:
+5. Start the server:

     `./infopi`

-7. Open a web browser and direct it to [localhost:8000](http://localhost:8000/).
+6. Open a web browser and direct it to [localhost:8000](http://localhost:8000/).
 If you're using Chrome or Chromium, the command line is:

    `chromium-browser --incognito --kiosk http://localhost:8000/`

-8. In order to make InfoPi start at bootup, you can add the following commands to `~/.config/lxsession/LXDE-pi/autostart`:
+7. In order to make InfoPi start at bootup, you can add the following commands to `~/.config/lxsession/LXDE-pi/autostart`:

 ```bash
 # Optional: remote desktop server that would allow